Maui Shore Diving Guide

 Airport Beach (Kahekili Beach Park)

 Located in front of the Westin Kaanapali Ocean Resorts Villas is a long stretch of fringing coral reefs along the sandy coastline.
-Known locally as Airport Beach, many scuba companies visit this spot to go shore diving.
+Known as Airport Beach or Kahekili Beach Park, many scuba companies visit this spot to shore dive.
 Here the coral reef begins as soon as you enter the ocean.
 So you do not have to make a long surface swim to start your dive.
 Twenty-five feet from the beach a shallow sandy channel makes for a perfect setting to teach scuba diving lessons or refresh with a scuba review.
 At the edge of the dive site, hidden coral heads full of fish exist at 50 to 80 feet, making this site incredibly versatile for different levels of scuba diving experience.

-Dive conditions at Airport Beach are often best during the summer months of June to September.
-The dive site gets protected by Black Rock from southern surf swells.
+Dive conditions at Airport Beach consistently rate as excellent during the summer months of June to September.
+Black Rock sits to the south protecting the vast Airport Beach dive site from southern surf swells.
 The resulting calm and flat conditions provide excellent sunlight penetration into the ocean for optimal underwater visibility.

 Airport Beach: What You Will See

 Slightly smaller spotted moray eels can also be seen hiding in coral crevices.
-So do not put your hand into any holes in the coral reef because that might be home to a very defensive moray eel.
+So do not put your hand into holes in the coral reef because that might be home to a defensive Moray Eel.

 Turtles are certainly at the top of most must-see lists when Maui shore diving.
-Airport Beach is a massive dive site, and turtle sightings here can be hit or miss.
-When we encounter turtles, they are usually quite large and pass through the dive site or stop for a hearty snack.
-This site is a congregation site for hawksbill turtles during the summer and fall months.
-The Hawaii Wildlife Fund conducts research monitoring the reef system and collects underwater photos of resident hawksbills at this dive site.
-Help contribute to significant research and conservation efforts by emailing your photos of a hawksbill turtle encounter to the Hawaii Wildlife Fund Hawksbill Recovery Project: [email protected].
+Airport Beach is a massive dive site so turtle sightings here can be hit or miss.
+When we encounter turtles, they are usually large Green Turtles passing through the dive site.
+Sometimes turtles lay on the sandy bottom to eat a hearty snack of coral and algae.
+Amazingly Airport Beach serves as a congregation site for Hawksbill Turtles during the summer and fall.
+The Hawaii Wildlife Fund conducts research here monitoring the reef system and collecting underwater photos of resident hawksbills.
+You can help contribute to significant research and conservation efforts by emailing your photos of a Hawksbill Turtle at Aiport Beach to the Hawaii Wildlife Fund Hawksbill Recovery Project: mauihawksbills@gmail.com.

-Hawaii hosts an incredible amount of endemic species.
-25 percent of the sea life found here can be seen nowhere else in the world.
-Airport Beach is a place where you can see the endemic Hawaiian damselfish in abundance.
+Hawaii hosts an incredible amount of endemic species in the ocean.
+25 percent of the sea life found here can be seen nowhere else!
+Airport Beach is where you can see the endemic Hawaiian Damselfish in abundance.
 Lucky scuba divers at Airport Beach even have the chance for an elusive Hawaiian monk seal sighting.

 Airport Beach: Tips and Tricks